-All of these actions are prohibited by the federal Americans with Disabilities Act (referred to as “the ADA”), covering employers with 15 or more employees, and by Oregon law covering employers with six or more employees.
-People with mental impairments, such as depression, are protected just as people in wheelchairs are protected.
-These laws also protect people with a past record of a disability and those people who do not have a disability but are treated as if they did because of a mistaken belief on the employer’s part.
+The federal Americans with Disabilities Act (known as “the ADA”) prohibits these actions by employers.
+It applies to employers with 15 or more employees.
+Oregon state law applies to employers with six or more employees.
+These laws protect people with physical disabilities, such as people who use wheelchairs.
+They also protect people with mental impairments, such as depression.
+They also may protect people with a past record of a disability, and people who do not have a disability but whose employer thinks they do.

-Laws that protect against disability discrimination apply to private employers, state and local governments, employment agencies and labor unions.
-Different federal laws provide similar protections to employees and applicants for federal jobs, as well as to employees and applicants of employers that receive financial assistance from the federal government.
+Laws against disability discrimination apply to both private companies and public employers.
+They also apply to employment agencies and labor unions.
+Federal laws provide similar protections to employees and applicants for federal jobs.
+Those laws also apply to employers that receive financial support from the federal government.

 The term “reasonable accommodation” includes:

-An employer is required to provide reasonable accommodations to a qualified person with a disability unless the accommodation would be an “undue hardship” on the operation of the business.
+An employer must provide reasonable accommodations to a qualified person unless doing so would be an “undue hardship.”
 An undue hardship means that the accommodation would be too difficult or expensive.
-Employers look at several things to determine if an accommodation is an undue hardship to their business.
-In general, a larger employer will be expected to make accommodations requiring greater effort or expense than would a smaller employer.
+Employers look at several things to determine if an accommodation is an undue hardship for their business.
+In general, larger employers are expected to make greater efforts than smaller employers.

-The employer must discuss possible accommodations with the qualified person as part of an interactive process; note, though, that the employer may select any effective accommodation, even if it is not the one preferred by the employee.
-If the employee requests a different accommodation, or the employer becomes aware that the chosen accommodation is failing, the employer must continue to try to accommodate the employee; there is a duty to continue the interactive process.
-If a reasonable accommodation would have been available, but the employer does not continue the process in good faith, the employer may be subject to a variety of different (potentially costly) penalties allowed under federal law.
+If you are a qualified person, your employer must discuss possible accommodations with you.
+The discussion must be an interactive process.
+The employer may select any effective accommodation, even if it is not the one you prefer.
+If you ask for a different accommodation, or the one chosen for you is failing, your employer must continue to try to accommodate you.
+There is a duty to continue the interactive process.
+Your employer must continue the process in good faith to see if a reasonable accommodation is available.
+If they do not, they may be subject to penalties under federal law.

 Generally, no, an employer may not ask you about a disability before offering you a job.
-During the application process, you are not required to inform a prospective employer that you may need some accommodations in order to perform the job.
-An employer may ask if you can perform specific job functions, but an employer may not ask questions intended to draw out information related to a disability.
-For example, while an employer may ask you if you drink alcohol, an employer may not ask you how much alcohol you drink, or if you have ever been treated for alcoholism.
+You are not required to say that you may need some accommodations during the application process.
+An employer may ask if you can perform specific job functions, but may not ask questions meant to draw out information related to a disability.
+For example, an employer may ask if you drink alcohol, but not how much you drink, or if you have ever been treated for alcoholism.